romgerman/Splasher/README.md

 # Splasher (WIP)

-Godot addon for placing decals easily
+### Godot addon for placing decals easily.

-Drag your texture into Splasher and choose it
+Drag your texture into Splasher and select it.

-Models should have collision shapes to place decals on them
+Models must have collision shapes for this to work.

 ## Keybinds

-Shift + Mouse Wheel — rotate
+> Shift + Mouse Wheel — rotate
+>

-Ctrl + Mouse Wheel — scale
+> Ctrl + Mouse Wheel — scale
+>

-LMB — place
+> LMB — place